Git & GitHub: Remote Workflows

 git clone <url_of_your_fork>

-Cloned fork, by default, has a remote named origin
+- Cloned fork, by default, has a remote named

 git remote add upstream <url_of_original_repository>

-# Fetch the latest changes from the upstream repository.
+# 2. Fetch the latest changes from the upstream repository

 git fetch upstream

-# Merge changes from upstream/main into your local main branch.
+# 3. Merge the changes from upstream/main into your local main

 git merge upstream/main